PierreSenellart/provsql/doc/source/dev/kc-server-protocol.rst

 The protocol defines no discovery mechanism: the endpoint -- a Unix-socket path or a ``host:port`` -- is communicated to the client out of band.
-For ProvSQL the supervisor background worker publishes the live loopback port in shared memory, and republishes it after a respawn, so a backend always reaches the current server; a remote deployment is configured with a fixed ``host:port``; a Unix socket lives at a known path.
+For ProvSQL the supervisor background worker publishes the managed server's Unix-socket endpoint in shared memory (clearing it while no server is up), so a backend always reaches the current server; a remote deployment is configured with a fixed ``host:port``; a Unix socket lives at a known path.

 Because KCMCP v1 has no authentication, a client trusts whatever answers at the endpoint.
 The :msg:`HELLO` handshake is the sanity check: before